faerlin-developer/fractal-animation-server/README.md

 - [Kind](https://kind.sigs.k8s.io/)
 - [Docker](https://www.docker.com/)

 __Important__: The application was tested on Ubuntu 24.04.
-The Docker engine was installed without using tools such as Docker Desktop or Rancher Desktop.
+The Docker engine was installed directly (i.e. without using tools such as Docker Desktop or Rancher Desktop)

 ### Local Deployment